+Mercury and Air Toxic Standards (MATS) Rule.
 The Clean Air Act also provides for a comprehensive program for the control of hazardous air pollutants, commonly referred to as Maximum Achievable Control Technology ("MACT").
-For electric utility steam generating units, the Clean Air Act directed the EPA to perform a study of the reasonably anticipated risks to public health from the emission of the listed toxic substances from electric utility steam generating units.
+For electric utility steam generating units, the Clean Air Act directed the Environmental Protection Agency (the "EPA") to perform a study of the reasonably anticipated risks to public health from the emission of the listed toxic substances from electric utility steam generating units.
+On May 3, 2011, the EPA published a proposed rule intended to reduce emissions of toxic air pollutants from power plants.
+In February 2012, the EPA published the final